tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

         where ``msgpack.object`` is an object that stores a MessagePack array with the results returned from the storage map function.

         The option use case is the same as in using ``net.box``: to avoid decoding of the call results into Lua.
-        The option can be helpful if a router is used as a proxy and results received from a storage is big.
+        The option can be helpful if a router is used as a proxy and results received from a storage are big.

         Example: